javascript-tutorial/en.javascript.info/1-js/11-async/02-promise-basics/article.md

   .then(result => show result, err => show error)
 ```

-It's not exactly an alias though.
+It's not exactly an alias of `then(f,f)` though.
 There are several important differences:

 1. A `finally` handler has no arguments.
 In `finally` we don't know whether the promise is successful or not.
 That's all right, as our task is usually to perform "general" finalizing procedures.
-2. Finally passes through results and errors to the next handler.
+2. A `finally` handler passes through results and errors to the next handler.

     For instance, here the result is passed through `finally` to `then`:
     ```js run